Want to learn about setting up email read receipts and how to use them?

 The tool automatically distributes these emails over several days based on your Google account’s sending limit.

 For example, say you’re sending an email to 6,000 addresses from a G Suite account.
-When you click the GMass button, 2,000 emails are immediately sent.
-The next 2,000 are sent 24 hours later, and the final 2,000 – 48 hours later.
+When you click the GMass button, 2,000 emails are sent immediately.
+The next 2,000 are sent 24 hours later, and the final 2,000 will go out 48 hours later.
 This way, you won’t have to log in for three successive days to send all your emails.